deeanalyst/codeassist/README.md

 CodeAssist continuously records your interactions while the web UI is running.
 To complete an episode and train your model, press `Ctrl+C` in the terminal where CodeAssist is running.

 You do not need to successfully solve a LeetCode problem to train the model.
-You can stop recording the episode by leaving the CodeAssist web UI, returning to the terminal CodeAssist is running in, and using the `ctrl+c` command to start training.
+You can stop recording the episode by leaving the CodeAssist web UI, returning to the terminal CodeAssist is running in, and using the `Ctrl+C` command to start training.

 During training, CodeAssist will:
 - Compare your edits to the assistant's actions